-AFMC's managers believe that due diligence and on-the-ground research are key to identifying 'best of breed' fund managers and the team undertakes more than 300 meetings with managers a year (AFMC's managers will not invest in a fund without first having met its manager and conducted their own due diligence).
+AFMC's managers believe that due diligence and on-the-ground research are key to identifying best of breed fund managers and the team undertakes more than 300 meetings with managers a year (AFMC's managers will not invest in a fund without first having met the manager and conducted their due diligence).
 The due diligence process focuses on qualitative factors, with AFMC's managers aiming to gain an understanding of the investment process, the depth and stability of the team and their style, motivations, strengths and weaknesses.
 Particular attention is given to:

-- Manager experience and relevance to current strategy - Alignment of interest between managers and their investors - Ease of getting access to management both pre and post making an investment - The manager having a common sense, repeatable and consistently applied investment process - Evidence of the manager conducting extensive due diligence on underlying investments - The manager charging a competitive fee structure - The liquidity terms of the fund being consistent with that of the underlying portfolio - Operational integrity
+- Manager experience and relevance to current strategy - Alignment of interest between managers and investors - Access to management both pre and post investment - Having a common sense, repeatable and consistently applied investment process - Evidence of extensive due diligence on underlying investments - Competitive fee structure - Liquidity terms consistent with the underlying portfolio - Operational integrity - Awareness of ESG issues.